oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

   openssl rsa -in key.pem -out key.pub -pubout
   ```

 * Edit the `/opt/.secrets/pwdfile.txt` and seed the password.
-It will be a common password for all the database users.
-Execute following command:
+The password will be common for all the database users.
+Run the following command:

   ```bash
   vi /opt/.secrets/pwdfile.txt
   ```
-  **Note**: Enter your secure password in the above file and save the file.
+  **Note**: Enter your secure password in the pwdfile.txt file and save the file.

-* After seeding password and saving the `/opt/.secrets/pwdfile.txt` file, execute following command:
+* After seeding password and saving the `/opt/.secrets/pwdfile.txt` file, run the following command:
   ```bash
   openssl pkeyutl -in /opt/.secrets/pwdfile.txt -out /opt/.secrets/pwdfile.enc -pubin -inkey /opt/.secrets/key.pub -encrypt rm -rf /opt/.secrets/pwdfile.txt
   ```
-  We recommend using Podman secrets to be used inside the containers.
-Execute the following command to create podman secrets:
+  Oracle recommends using Podman secrets inside the containers.
+Run the following command to create the Podman secrets:

   ```bash
   podman secret create pwdsecret /opt/.secrets/pwdfile.enc